-Current trade receivables 31 December 2019 £ 000 31 December 2018 £ 000 Interest receivable from Group undertakings 5,684 5,684 5,684 5,684 Non-current trade receivables Amounts owed by Group undertakings 181,730 181,730 187,414 187,414
+Current trade receivables 31 December 2020 £ 000 31 December 2019 £ 000 Interest receivable from Group undertakings 5,684 5,684 5,684 5,684 Non-current trade receivables Amounts owed by Group undertakings 181,730 181,730 187,414 187,414

-The fair value of the trade and other receivables as at 31 December 2019 is estimated to be £271 million (2018: £264 million), determined in accordance with generally accepted pricing models based on discounted cash flow analysis using prices from observable market transactions or dealer quotes for similar instruments.
+The fair value of the trade and other receivables as at 31 December 2020 is estimated to be £271 million (2019: £271 million), determined in accordance with generally accepted pricing models based on discounted cash flow analysis using prices from observable market transactions or dealer quotes for similar instruments.
 The valuation of assets set out above is based on Level 2 inputs.
+The fair value of the instruments classified as Level 2 was calculated using the discounted cash flow method.
+The gilt yield and spread of the external bonds with the same maturity in this Company was used for discounting future cash flows.
 None of these debts are past due or impaired at the statement of financial position date as the directors do not consider there to be any doubt over their recoverability.